galaxyproject/admin-training/sessions/03-production-basics/production.md

 .footnote[\#usegalaxy / @galaxyproject]

 ---
-# Production server

-* Used by multiple people
-* Designed to be resilient, scalable
-* Designed to be easily managed

----
-# Major initial decisions

-* Where to install Galaxy
-* Where to store Galaxy datasets
-* Database location

----
-# Where to install Galaxy

-* Must be at same path on cluster - more on this in cluster sessions

----
-# Where to store Galaxy datasets

-* Must be at same path on cluster
-* Consider future scalability

----
-# Basic Best practices

-* Run as an **unprivileged user**
-* When possible, separate *code* from *data* and *configs*
-* Write protect code and configs

----
-# Configuring uWSGI

-* `uwsgi:` section contains basic internal HTTP server configuration
-  * `http: 127.0.0.1:8080` change to the port and to IP of listening network interface, or `0.0.0.0` for all network interfaces.
-  * `threads: 4` change the number of threads for each web server process.
-  * `offload-thread: 2` change the number of threads for serving static content.
-  * `master: false` "For all practical serving deployments it’s not really a good idea not to use master mode."
-* Note that all uwsgi defaults are built-in if you use the `run.sh`, no config is needed.

-.footnote[modifying the `galaxy.yml`]

----
-# Basics the Galaxy App

-* `galaxy:` section contains application configuration
-  * `database_connection` contains the SQLAlchemy connection string for database.
-  * make sure dev settings `debug: false` and `use_interactive: false` are disabled.
-  * `tool_config_file: 'config/tool_conf.xml,config/shed_tool_conf.xml'` specifies what tools to load.
-  * `tool_dependency_dir: database/dependencies` is a folder where tool dependencies (Conda packages) go.

-.footnote[modifying the `galaxy.yml`]

----
 # Authentication Options

 * `require_login: false` Force everyone to log in (disable anonymous access).
 * `allow_user_creation: true` Allow unregistered users to create new accounts (otherwise, they will have to be created by an admin).
 * `allow_user_deletion: false` Allow administrators to delete accounts.
 * `allow_user_impersonation: false` Allow administrators to log in as other users (useful for debugging)

-.footnote[modifying the `galaxy.yml`]

----
-# Securing your Object IDs

-* User facing object IDs
-  * Galaxy uses the Blowfish cipher to obscure integer IDs.
-  * Prevents guessing the hashes for various Galaxy objects.
-  * `id_secret` is used as the Blowfish key.
-  * Changing the default `id_secret` is a must.
-  * Changing `id_secret` will change & invalid existing URLs (e.g. datasets, histories, workflows, etc).

 .footnote[modifying the `galaxy.yml`]